History Files

 539 BC

-After about a century of Assyrian dominance, followed by half a century more of Babylonia dominance, all of Phoenicia is now submerged within the Persian empire.
+After about a century of Assyrian dominance, followed by half a century more of Babylonian dominance, all of Phoenicia is now submerged within the Persian empire.
 As a result, many Phoenicians emigrate to the colonies, especially Carthage, which quickly rises to become a major power.
-Although important in its own right up to this point, the smaller town of Utica quickly becomes a dependency of Carthage.

 264 - 241 BC

 The First Punic War erupts between Rome and Carthage.
 Following its conclusion, there is a rebellion amongst mercenaries who have not been paid.
 The leader of the Libyan mercenaries, Spendius and Matho, lay siege to Utica and nearby Hippocritae.
-Despite being rescued by generals Hanno and Hamilcar of Carthage, both cities defy Carthaginian governance and have to be brought into line by force.

 215 - 205 BC

-The Second Punic War is fought by Rome and Carthage, starting at Saguntum (near modern Valencia) in Hispania.
+The Second Punic War is fought by Rome and Carthage, starting at Saguntum (near modern Valencia) in Iberia.
 Using Gadir as a base, Hannibal Barca sets out to attack Rome, leading his armies over the Alps into Italy.
 He has to fight off resistance by Gaulish tribes such as the Allobroges along the way but is supported by other Gauls such as the Insubres.

-At first he wins great victories at Trasimeno and Cannae which all but destroys Roman military strength, but he is denied reinforcements by an opposing political faction back at home which he needs to pursue his victory.
 The majority of Rome's Italian allies remain loyal and Rome is able to rebuild its strength.
-In 206 BC, Gadir is lost, and in 202 BC a force is landed in North Africa thanks to which, Hannibal is defeated by Scipio Africanus at the Battle of Zama, ending the war.
+In 206 BC, Gadir is lost, and in 202 BC a force is landed in North Africa thanks to which, Hannibal is defeated by Scipio Africanus at the Battle of Zama, thereby ending the war.

 Roman mosaic floor in Utica